rackerlabs/rackspace-how-to/content/exchange/microsoft-account-association-issues.md

 ### Additional information

-Microsoft also provides detailed instructions on completing the task of changing the primary alias for a Microsoft account in [Rename your personal account](https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account).
+Microsoft also provides detailed instructions about how to change the primary alias for a Microsoft account in [Rename your personal account](https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account).

-For more information about how Outlook 2016 implements Autodiscover, you can refer to [Outlook 2016 Implementation of Autodiscover](https://support.microsoft.com/en-us/help/3211279/outlook-2016-implementation-of-autodiscover).
+For more information about how Outlook 2016 implements Autodiscover, see [Outlook 2016 Implementation of Autodiscover](https://support.microsoft.com/en-us/help/3211279/outlook-2016-implementation-of-autodiscover).

 By using the steps in this article as a reference, the Microsoft account association causes Autodiscover to resolve to Step 4, **Check for O365 as Priority**.
 In order to connect to the Hosted Exchange server, Autodiscover must resolve to Step 9, **Check for Http redirects**, where it is redirected by the Autodiscover CNAME record in your Domain Name System (DNS).